mbheinen/bpa-ipf-tsp/docs/basic/overview.rst

   ``bpf``

-    The updated version of the old BPA batch Power Flow program.
-It executes using the commands from an "old style" Power Flow Control (PFC) script file.
-Example of use: ``bpf test.pfc.`` The PFC commands (.pfc) used with ``bpf`` are scripts for a complete power flow run.
+    Command line based power flow program.
+It executes using the commands from Power Flow Control (PFC) file.
+Example usage: ``bpf test.pfc.`` The PFC commands (.pfc) used with ``bpf`` allow for complete power flow runs including defining the model and commands to perform various operations.
 The :ref:`power-flow-control` section describes the commands available.

   ``ipfcut``

-    The stand-alone program that cuts out a subsystem from a solved base case file.
-Flows at the cut branches are converted into equivalent generation or load on specially formatted +A continuation bus records.
+    Command line program that cuts out a subsystem from a solved base case file (.bse).
+Flows at the cut branches are converted into equivalent generation or load on specially formatted ``+A`` continuation bus records.
 An ensuing power flow run should solve with internal branch flows and bus voltages which are identical to those quantities in the original base case.
 Documentation is in :ref:`ipfcut`.
-Several methods are available to define the cut system: bus names, zones, base kVs, and individual branches.A pi-back feature replaces selected buses with a passive-node sequence (lines consisting of sections) with the original loads pi-backed in proportion to the line admittances.
+Several methods are available to define the cut system: bus names, zones, base kVs, and individual branches.
+A pi-back feature replaces selected buses with a passive-node sequence (lines consisting of sections) with the original loads pi-backed in proportion to the line admittances.

   ``ipfplot``

-    Batch plotting program to produce printed maps.
+    Command line plotting program to produce printed maps.
 The program accepts a coordinate file and a base case file on the command line, as well as an optional second base case file.
 When the second base case file is specified, a difference plot is produced.
 You can also use ``ipfplot`` to produce bubble diagrams.
-The same coordinate files are used for both ``gui`` and ``ipfplot``, but not all capabilities are available in GUI.
+The same coordinate files are used for both ``gui`` and ``ipfplot``, but not all capabilities are available in ``gui``.
 Documentation is in :ref:`ipf-network-diagrams`.

   ``tsp``